js-RAM/startup/README.md

 - Frontend calls an inspirational quote api on the front page to inspire prospective adventurers!
 - The backend has service endpoints that allow the players data to be stored on the server
 - The frontend calls these endpoints to store the data
-- Side Note: if you know a 3rd party endpoint that could be used to generate images for the enemies, it would be much appreciatted.
+- Side Note: if you know a 3rd party endpoint that could be used to generate images for the enemies, it would be much appreciated.
 I have been looking for one.